Adaptive-Music/frogophone/README.md

 ---

 ![Copy of 1](https://github.com/user-attachments/assets/42cf0422-3059-4f2b-85b6-b1032552f4bf)
-*Mode, key and scale controls*
+*Mode, key and scale controlled with simultaneous button presses*

 ## Changing key and scale

 Key and scale can be changed as follows.
 With each successful change, a chord in the new key is played for one second.

 To raise the key by one semitone, press the three upper buttons 1, 2 and 3 simultaneously.
 To lower it by one semitone, press the lower buttons 4, 5 and 6 simultaneously.
-Keep buttons pressed down for multiple steps.
+Keep buttons held down for multiple steps.

 The scale can be toggled between major and minor by pressing buttons 1, 3, 4 and 6 at once.